stelligent/stelligent-u/03-iam/README.md

 #### Lab 3.1.5: Policy Simulator

-Read about the [AWS Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html) tool and practice using it.
+Read about the [AWS Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html) tool and practice using it either using the web console or using `simulate-custom-policy`/`simulate-principal-policy` in the IAM CLI.

 - Using the two roles in your stack, simulate the ability of each role to perform the following actions (using the AWS CLI):